Home Lords Worship Places People Contact

 Petrocokino's on the Demetriadi memorial

 Another Brother George Demetriadi, and East Indian Merchant born in Calcutta, aged 34, was living with his wife Nellie, and son in "The Holme" on Sedgley Park Road, near Sedgley Hall in 1911.
 With just the 7 servants.
-George was the first owner of a Rolls Royce Silver Ghost (number 1798) and died in Prestwich in 1949.
+George was the first owner of Rolls Royce Silver Ghost (number 1798) and died in Prestwich in 1949.

 George Demetriadi's Silver Ghost